Unleash/unleash/docs/deploy/securing-unleash-v3.md

 ---
-id: securing_unleash
+id: securing-unleash-v3
-title: Securing Unleash
+title: Securing Unleash v3
 ---

 > This guide is only relevant if you are using Unleash Open-Source.
 The Enterprise edition does already ship with a secure setup and multiple SSO options.